nottarik/nottarik/README.md

-## GITHUB PROFILE :electron:
+## GITHUB PROFILE
 **Tarik Fetahović**

--student at the Faculty of Electrical Engineering in Sarajevo.
+-🧮 student at the Faculty of Electrical Engineering in Sarajevo.